 Some clients have particular purchasing procedures.
 Often, this is critical to protect them from phishing and other fraud.
 I’ve had lots of accountants that require purchase order (PO) numbers, occasionally lengthy payment terms over 30 days, a few organizations that require registration as an authorized supplier, some clients that only want to pay by check, one client that requires invoices be formatted so that they can be read by their enterprise accounting software.
 When any of this is the case, the individual you’re working with will usually have dealt with this before and will let you know about any idiosyncrasies.
 If they haven’t offered any information about invoicing, it’s always worth asking where you should send invoices and who you should address them to before you issue the first invoice.

 I’ve automated the invoicing process as much as possible without actually making the leap to an accounting platform.
 All of the platforms I’ve come across haven’t seemed worth the cost or don’t give me enough control over the invoice design, so I use Apple Pages instead.
 I could use InDesign but I avoid Adobe, and I could use LaTeX but I want the document to do the math for me.
 My invoice template gets duplicated over and over, with the details changing as necessary.
-I currently keep track of my invoicing and all other business accounting in AirTable, but I intend to switch to Notion once their API is available and / or it offers iCal integration.
+I currently keep track of my invoicing and all other business accounting in AirTable since I find their API and iCal integration pretty integral, and flexible.

 Invoice requirements vary from country to country, but they usually include: a reference number that is unique to each invoice, the issue date, the payment terms (usually 30 days), the due date, the total, my contact details, the recipient’s contact details, how to pay, a link to my terms of service, line items for each of the costs involved, and any additional notes.
 The additional notes include a link to my terms of service and may also include info about adjustments to the scope if any were made during the course of the project.